 -

-Ebbsfleet & Ashford: Eurostars will not call at Ebbsfleet or Ashford in 2024 or 2025.
-They are also not stopping at Calais Fréthun.
+Ebbsfleet & Ashford: Eurostars will not call at Ebbsfleet or Ashford in 2025.
+They're also not stopping at Calais Fréthun.

 Faster & more reliable than flying